matthewpucc/znc-push/README.md

     *   "notifo"
     *   "nma"
     *   "prowl"
+    *   "pushover"

 *   `username = ""`

     User account that should receive push notifications.

-    This option must be set when using Boxcar or Notifo.
+    This option must be set when using Boxcar, Pushover or Notifo.

 *   `secret = ""`